 Rainwater Fittings

-Repair Category 1
+Repair Category 2

-Notes There is staining to the gutters and downpipes and these should be monitored for leaks.
+Notes Metal rainwater fittings are corroded and require attention.
+These will require periodic maintenance to prolong their lifespan.
+There is staining to the gutters and downpipes and these should be monitored for leaks.
+There is vegetation growth in rainwater fittings.